 Fenway Park, home of the Boston Red Sox, is the oldest original Major League Baseball Park still in use.

 Until 1954, Boston was home to two major league baseball teams, the Boston Braves and Boston Red Sox.

 The phrase “Banned in Boston” comes from the late 19th-early 20th century period when City officials took it upon themselves to "ban" anything that they found to be salacious or offensive.
 Theatrical shows were run out of town, books confiscated, and motion pictures were prevented from being shown.

 The Boston Cream Pie dessert was invented at the Omni Parker House in Boston.
 It is now the official dessert of the State.

 F.A.O.
 Schwartz toy store displayed the world’s largest Teddy Bear at its entrance on Boylston Street.
 The Bear weighs 6,112 pounds, stands 12 feet tall and is 8 feet wide.
 The bear now resides at the Floating Hospital for Children.

 The State bird is the Chickadee.

-Boston has eight sister cities – Kyoto, Japan; Strasbourg, France; Barcelona, Spain; Hangzhou, China; Melbourne, Australia; Padua, Italy; Taipei, Taiwan; and Sekondi-Takoradi, Africa.
+Boston has nine sister cities – Kyoto, Japan; Strasbourg, France; Barcelona, Spain; Hangzhou, China; Melbourne, Australia; Padua, Italy; Taipei, Taiwan; Belfast, North Ireland and Sekondi-Takoradi, Africa.

 More Information On Sister Cities »